← All Articles

 How do you know when a trout takes a nymph?

 The take is usually subtle — the strike indicator dips, stalls, twitches, or moves unnaturally.
 Set the hook on any pause or hesitation; if you wait to feel a hard tug, you'll miss most fish.
-Tight-line nymphers feel the take or watch the sighter.
+Tight-line nymphers feel the take as a tick in the line or watch the sighter jump.

 Is nymphing good for North Georgia trout?

 Yes — it's the highest-percentage method on the region's tailwaters and freestone creeks.
-Midge and sowbug nymphing is especially effective on the Toccoa and Chattahoochee tailwaters and the spring-fed Soque.
+Midge and sowbug nymphing is especially effective on the Toccoa and Tuckasegee tailwaters and the spring-fed Soque, while short tight-line drifts shine in the pocket water of the Etowah and Noontootla Creek.

 Learn to nymph with a guide